 - a.
 Students who need to interrupt their studies for personal, health or other reasons may request a leave of absence for up to one full year.
 The request should be made to the Associate Director of the Program and the Coordinator of Clinical Placements and APR Committee should be notified.
 Depending on circumstances and estimated length of absence, the Associate Director or student's academic advisor may recommend additional action to complete the request process. - b.
 Students who wish to return to the program following a leave of absence will need to submit a written request for resuming coursework to the APR Committee.
 It is the student's responsibility to send a copy of such request to the Director of the School of Nursing, the student's faculty advisor, the Associate Director of the Program, and the Coordinator of Clinical Placements.
 This written request should demonstrate the resolution of the extenuating circumstances contributing to the original need to leave the DePaul Nursing Program.
 This request for reinstatement must be made no less than 6 weeks prior to resuming the nursing course sequence.
 Students will be notified in writing regarding the decision concerning their re-entry to the program.
-Individual assessment of current knowledge and clinical skills will be made prior to placement of the student in the appropriate level within the nursing program.
-Students who become "out-of-sequence students" due to withdrawal, or military/medical/family leave of absence will be placed into a clinical rotation upon re-entry based upon space available and cannot be guaranteed placement in the next available clinical course needed.
-"Outof-sequence students" cannot displace in-sequence students from a clinical spot. - 8.
+Individual assessment of current knowledge and clinical skills will be made prior to placement of the student in the appropriate level within the nursing program. - 8.
 Students who have taken a leave of absence from the program for greater than 12 calendar months must re-apply to the University.
 Their application will then be considered with all other qualified applicants applying for admission to the nursing program. - 9.
 A student who withdraws from a core nursing course while in good standing cannot progress in the sequenced nursing curriculum until that course has been successfully completed.
 In courses that contain both a clinical practicum and a lecture component, both course segments must be completed simultaneously.
 Exceptions may be identified and defined by the APR Committee in consultation with both the Director of the School of Nursing or Associate Director of the Program and the course faculty.